felixkylo82/options-pricing/README.md

 Delta Hedging
 =====

+Let K be the strike price.

+Let t be the time.

+Let r be the risk-free interest rate.

+Let sigma be the underlying volatility.

-Let t be the time and X be some random variable.
+Let X be a some random variable.

-And S(t, X, ...) be the spot price and C(t, X, ...) be the call option price.
+And S(t, X) be the spot price and C(S, K, t, r, sigma) be the call option price.

 One can build a risk-free portfolio consisting of being short one call option and long delta(S, C) underlying share.

-Let r be the risk-free interest rate and PI(t, ...) be (-C + delta(S, C) * S).
+Let PI(S, K, t, r, sigma) be (-C + delta(S, K, t, r, sigma) * S).

 One will short one call option only if d(PI)/dt >= r * PI